SolidFuel/Utility/docs/USER_MANUAL.md

 It can be controlled by clicking in the box and dragging up and down.
 There is fine adjustment mode available if you hold Cmd/Ctrl while dragging.
+Double clicking will set the control back to the default (0 dB)

 You can also click in the text box and type in a specific value.

+## Pan

+Pan the signal left and right.

+There is fine adjustment mode available if you hold Cmd/Ctrl while dragging.
+Double clicking will set the control back to the default (C)

+Note: This simply sets the relative levels of the left and right channels.
+So, if one channel has no output, this slider will not affect that.

+Uses a compensated 3 dB panning law.

 ## Signal Flow